-Let me preface this article with the following: I am 28 years old.
+Let me preface this article with the following: I am an adult.
 I don’t live at home.
 I do my own laundry and have even learned to iron a shirt (sort of – the sleeves still give me grief).
 I ask my parents for financial help, but only rarely, only when it’s been a particularly boozy month or if there’s an emergency, like I want something.
 I’m pretty normal.

 Recently this normality was put to the test when I agreed to travel for two weeks on a group trip with my mother.